 I recommend reading this book because it is an amazing book about what really happens in teenagers lives.
 I also would recommend any books written by Jordan Sonnenblick because they discuss what really happens in the life of teenagers and are generally very interesting.

-Bailey was previously involved with the Panther Press at Sweet Home Middle School.
+Bailey is a senior at Sweet Home High School and was previously involved with the Panther Press at Sweet Home Middle School.
 She was a writer for one year and an editor of the Life & Arts section for two.
 This year Bailey plans on contributing reviews and other insight about Life & Arts within Sweet Home High School.